Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 It’s a good reminder that PRDs are communication tools, and the only test they should be measured against is how effectively they help you communicate with team members and stakeholders.

-10. Amazon’s PRD template
+11. Amazon’s PRD template

 Get Amazon’s PRD template here: Google Doc | Notion

-Amazon’s Product Requirements Document (PRD) template Amazon famously uses its PR/FAQ format in a similar way to how many companies use PRDs.
 Whilst the format is not a 1:1 match, there are similarities that make it worth reviewing.
 PR/FAQ documents are usually written for projects that aren’t just product focused, but are multi-disciplinary efforts to launch new products or services.

 We’ve got a full write up of Amazon’s PR/FAQ process here, but in essence, the PR/FAQ model aims to work backwards from a desirable outcome and work out what is required to get there.
-The press release captures the main benefits to customers and outlines the vision for this initiative, whilst the FAQs answer critical questions from both a customer and business perspective.

-11. Hustle Badger PRD template
+12. Hustle Badger PRD template

 Get Hustle Badger’s PRD template here: [Google Doc | Notion | Word]

-Hustle Badger’s Product Requirements Document (PRD) template We’ve aimed to create a general purpose PRD template that could be used in a wide variety of situations.
 Critically in our opinion, we’ve mapped the sections of the PRD to the key decision points or product reviews that you might have throughout developing a feature.
 The template is designed to be filled out sequentially as you go through development, rather than all upfront before you get started.
+It’s delivery and alignment focused.

-We’ve also included a section on Impact at the end, because this closes the loop on development.
 Your PRD then tells the whole story of what you were trying to achieve, how you approached the problem and whether or not you were successful.
 This also acts as a reminder to check back on how past releases have performed, which can sometimes be overlooked.

 As always though, you’ll be best off adapting this template to your specific circumstances to get the best results.